Email Therapy Guide | How To Find An Email Therapy Provider

 Because emails can be written at any time, with email therapy, you have the freedom to document what is on your mind as these thoughts occur, rather than waiting for several days for a face-to-face therapy session.

-There are a few different methods you can use to get access to therapy over email.
+There are a few different platforms you can use to get access to therapy over text messages or email.

 BetterHelp is an online platform where you can access licensed mental health professionals.
 You can send messages to your therapist at any time, and you will receive email notifications whenever they reply, which will typically be within 2-12 business hours.